 Removing and Moderating Messages or Threads

-We monitor ReunionTalk to keep it relevant and interesting to most members and focused on Reunion.
-As we monitor the discussions, we may find it necessary to remove a message or a thread that we feel is inappropriate.
+We monitor ReunionTalk to keep it relevant and interesting to most members and focused on Reunion/ReunionTouch.
+As we monitor the discussions, we may find it necessary to remove a message or a thread that we deem inappropriate.
 When this happens, we do not reply privately (or publicly).
-Any of the following circumstances may result in a message/thread being removed...
+Any of the following circumstances may result in a message/thread being removed:

 - if we feel that the message isn't of interest or relevance to most members.
-For example, if the message is regarding an esoteric or obscure technical issue that does not apply to many people, we will remove the message and respond privately.
+For example, if the message is regarding an esoteric technical issue that simply doesn't apply to the vast majority of users, we will remove the message and respond privately.
 ReunionTalk is not a place to report bugs.
 Send an email to the help address instead.

-- if a message contains overly negative comments about other ReunionTalk members, Reunion, or Leister Productions.
+- if a message contains overly negative comments about other ReunionTalk members, Reunion, ReunionTouch, or Leister Productions.
 Constructive criticism is welcome; sarcasm, cynicism, and insults are not.
 Nor are drive-by barbs from "experts" in programming, database design, marketing, web development, etc. If you're having a bad day, don't vent on ReunionTalk.
+Remember that ReunionTalk is not an "anything-goes" social media space (ala Twitter, Facebook, and other public forums) where nasty comments seem to be the norm.

 - if a message contains misleading statements or false suppositions and we decide it's more efficient to simply remove the message.
-For example, if somebody thinks they've found a problem and they're convinced it's the most important problem in the world and they therefore take it upon themselves to alert the entire ReunionTalk community about the "problem," they shouldn't be surprised if the message is removed -- that's because our staff will determine if and when Reunion users need to be notified about any particular issue on ReunionTalk.
+For example, if somebody thinks they've found a problem and they're convinced they need to alert the entire ReunionTalk community about the "problem," they shouldn't be surprised if the message is removed.
+That's because our staff will determine if and when Reunion users need to be notified about any particular issue on ReunionTalk.

 - if a message is overtly provocative or its purpose is simply to "troll" or trigger unwelcome debate and argument.
 Battles like Mac vs Windows, LDS vs. Jewish genealogy, or tirades where users decide to treat the forum like a public boxing ring are unwelcome.